lgeorgieff/ccbuild/README.md

     ]
   },
   "sources": [
-    "<source file paths to be included in all compilation units defined in this config>" ],
+    "<source file paths to be included in all compilation units defined in this config>", "${CWD}/file.js"
+  ],
   "externs": [
-    "<extern file paths to be included in all compilation units defined in this config>" ],
+    "<extern file paths to be included in all compilation units defined in this config>", "${CONTRIB_PATH}/nodejs/os.js"
+  ],
   "buildOptions": [
     "<options to be used for all compilation units defined in this config>"